steltenpower/PowerGists/README.md

 - If what is copied is updated later, the copy will be out-of-date.

 WEDDING BY EMBEDDING:
-- 'general web embeds'; _show photo, video, webrtc communication, data feed, etc_
+- 'general web embeds'; _show photo, video, interactive whiteboard, iframe, any web content from elsewhere_
 - "and notebook specific code cells" ; _animation of external programs turning into internal editable cells_

 CONVERT OR NOT?: